WuttichaiJames/My-QA-portfolio/README.md

 ## About Me
   Hi My name is Wuttichai.
-Since I 2024 I have been studying and practicing to become a QA.
+Since 2024 I have been studying and practicing to become a QA.
 In this portfolio, I would like to share my knowledge of QA and showcase my practical skills that I have gained through self-study. it will inclde both manual and automation skill